Nonlocal continuous-variable gates by amplified optical connections: Results

 are the amplifier gain and efficiency, respectively, $t$ being the interaction time fixed by the waveguide length, while $x_\nn,p_\nn$ are quadrature operators of the channel-noise mode, excited in a squeezed thermal state with $\langle x_\nn\rangle=\langle p_\nn \rangle=0$ and

 For a lossless amplifier $\eta=1$, we retrieve the unitary squeezing transformation $x'= \sqrt{G} \, x $ and $p'= p/\sqrt{G}$, that amplifies (squeezes) quadrature $x$ if $G>1$ ($G<1$), whereas in the absence of squeezing, $G=1$, Eq.~(\ref{eq:OPAModel}) yields a pure-loss channel.
-Advantageously, this representation is easy to combine with the incoupling and outcoupling loss to an unified operator transformations.
-Nevertheless, while coupling losses are described by pure-loss channels, distributed OPA losses introduce external thermal noise in the signal mode, with more crucial impact on realistic applications.
+Advantageously, this representation is also easy to combine with the incoupling and outcoupling loss to an unified operator transformations.
+Nevertheless, while coupling losses are described by pure-loss channels, distributed OPA losses introduce non-negligible external thermal noise to the signal mode, as even for $1-\eta\ll 1$ we have $\langle x_\nn^2\rangle \approx (G-1)/\log(G)$ and $\langle p_\nn^2\rangle \approx (G^{-1}-1)/\log(G^{-1})$, with $\langle x_n^2\rangle$ rapidly growing with gain $G$, which has potentially more crucial impact on realistic applications.
+For the sake of completeness, the role of imperfect incoupling procedures is further discussed in Methods.

-\section{Nonlocal QND gates}
+\subsection{Nonlocal QND gates}

 Fig.~\ref{fig:01-Protocols} schematizes the proposed protocols for distributed gates, where Alice and Bob wish to implement a nonlocal QND gate with target gain $g>0$.
-The first minimal scheme, named squeezing-based ($\SB$) protocol [Fig.~\ref{fig:01-Protocols}(a)], requires two local gates, and both a single quantum and classical-communication channels \cite{Filip2004}.
+The first minimal scheme, named squeezing-based ($\SB$) protocol [Fig.~\ref{fig:01-Protocols}(a)], requires two local QNDs, and both a single quantum and classical-communication channels \cite{Filip2004}.
 The quantum channel is a pure-loss channel of transmissivity $T\le 1$.
 We assume Alice to possess an auxiliary vacuum mediator $M$, being offline squeezed by an OPA of parameters $\eta_1,G_1$, and then coupled to $A$ by local QND~(\ref{eq:idealQND}) of gain $g_A>0$.
 Thereafter, Alice transmits $M$ to Bob, through the pure-loss channel, preceded by a second OPA with $\eta_2,G_2$, operating as PSA to pre-compensate for channel losses \cite{MyThesis, Notarnicola2024}.
 Crucially, the PSA should be placed before the channel, so as to amplify only $M$ and not the additional channel-loss mode.
 Bob then couples $M$ to $B$ by a second QND gate of gain $g_B= g/(g_A \sqrt{\eta_2 G_2 T})$, measures quadrature $p_M$ via homodyne detection and classically communicate the measurement outcome $\bar{p}$ to Alice, who applies the momentum-like displacement $p_A \to p_A +g_A \sqrt{\eta_2 G_2 T} \bar{p}$.